Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Introduction

-Second, we propose kernel balancing population weighting (\kpop) for weighting samples to match target populations.
-Delaying technical details, this approach uses a kernel to replace the original design matrix ($\X$) with a higher-dimensional kernel representation ($\K$), whose linear span captures a wide range of smooth, non-linear functions.
-We then find calibration weights such that the weighted average row of $\K$ in the sample is approximately equal to the average row of $\K$ in the target population.
-Weights chosen in this way can be understood as those that make the weighted distribution of $\X$ in the survey, as would be estimated by a kernel density estimator, approximately equal to that of the population.
-The \kpop\ procedure thus offers one reasoned approach to automatically account for important higher-order terms, but with minimal user intervention.
+Our main contribution is to propose a specific kernel-based weighting procedure (\kpop) as a practical estimation procedure that reduces bias by more nearly meeting the linear-ignorability assumption.
+In short, this approach employs the kernel matrix, $\K$, whose linear span captures a wide range of smooth, non-linear functions of $\X$.
+Weights are then chosen to make the weighted average row of $\K$ in the sample approximately equal to the average row of $\K$ in the target population.
+Weights chosen in this way approximately equate the (weighted) distribution of $\X$ in the survey with that of the target group, as would be estimated by a kernel density estimator \citep{hazlett2020kernel}.

-This approach builds on a long history of related work survey weighting.
-The challenges we seek to manage regarding common survey weighting techniques, particularly post-stratification and mean calibration, are well-known in the survey weighting literature (e.g. see \citealp{Kalton:2003vh}, \citealp{berinsky2006american}, \citealp{hartmanaccounting}).
-Recent methods aim to parsimoniously address trade-offs between these approaches, as well as the relationship between mean calibration and inverse propensity score weighting \citep{linzer2011reliable, benmichael2021multilevel}.
-Variable selection for weighting has addressed one aspect of feature selection \citep{chen2019calibrating, mcconville2017model, caughey2017target}.
-Here we desribe an approach that helps to reduce user discretion in the related problem of deciding what features and functions of observed covariates must be made to look similar in the sample and target population.

-Finally, survey methodology and causal inference face closely related challenges: adjusting a control group to match a treated group on observables (causal inference), or adjusting a survey sample to match a target population (survey weighting).
-Consequently, both have benefited from the exchange of ideas and techniques.
-Analogous to work on survey weighting discussed below (e.g. \citealp{sarndal2005estimation, Kott:2010dq}), recent work on calibration in the context of causal inference (i.e. covariate balancinng weights) has explored double robustness properties whereby results may be unbiased if either the outcome or selection (treatment assignment) model is (link) linear in the calibrated $\X$ \citep{zhao2016entropy}.
-We further describe a sufficient condition for unbiasedness of calibration weights in surveys, related to these ideas.
-Further, our approach adapts kernel-based estimation procedures that have analogously been deployed to weight control groups to treated groups in the causal inference literature to survey weighting \citep{wong2018kernel, yeying2018kernel,hazlett2020kernel, kallus2020generalized, tarr2021estimating}.

-In what follows, Section~\ref{sec:setting} establishes notation, overviews our proposal, provides background on related approaches, and discusses assumptions.
-Section~\ref{sec:proposal} offers our proposal in full, with our application to the 2016 U.S. Presidential election in Section~\ref{sec:application} in which we show \kpop\ effectively addresses concerns about important interactions in survey weights without requiring foreknowledge of these interactions from researchers.
-Simulation evidence is left to Appendix D. Section~\ref{sec:discussion} discusses and concludes with limitations and future work.